AWAJI NINGYÔ JÔRURI Inherit

 Currently, "Ehon Taikoki," "Tsubosaka Kannon Reikenki," "Hidakagawa Iriki," and " Ebisu-mai "4 external titles are being performed.

-Students themselves voluntarily work in the three departments of Tayu, Shamisen, and puppets, and inherit the Awaji Ningyo Joruri.
+Students themselves voluntarily work in the three departments of dolls, tayu, shamisen, and so on.
+AWAJI NINGYÔ JÔRURI Is inherited.

-At the time of its founding, the shamisen and narrative were learned from "Living National Treasure" by Tomoji Tsuruzawa, and the puppeteering was learned by Totaro Yoshida, and the disciples of both masters continue to teach.
+At the beginning of its founding, the shamisen and narrative of "Living National Treasure" TSURUZAWA Tomoji He learned how to manipulate puppets from his teacher, Totaro Yoshida, and his disciples continue to teach.

 As a successor to the students themselves, they are striving to produce puppet shows not only in the region but also throughout the country by strengthening not only the skills but also the planning, stage creation, promotion and public relations activities.